 The typical spoke decision is between straight gauge and some double-butted model.
 For conditions outside the bell curve, there are two specialty models.

 Sapim Force is a triple-butted spoke with a 2.18/1.8/2.0mm profile.
 They are similar to Sapim Race with a little more meat on the vulnerable elbow section.
 There is a cost penalty but weight and stiffness are about the same.
 Fatigue life is better — if you’ve been burned by broken elbows, Force might be the ticket.
 I often use Force on touring and bikepacking wheels to work with 32 spoke wheels when 36 might be more conventional (opening up more choices for hubs and rims).

 Not much information is searchable for Sapim MS washers so I’m posting the product sheet to give you information from the source.
-Note carefully: my measurements put the diameter at 7.7mm compared to the nominal 7.4mm.
-Get MS washers and three other types of nipple washer here.
+Note carefully: my measurements put the diameter at 7.7mm compared to the nominal 7.4mm listed in the datasheet.